-Bilkis Bano case convicts threatened witnesses while ‘frequently out on parole’, claims report
+Bilkis Bano case convicts threatened witnesses while ‘frequently out on parole’, says report

 Gujarat Additional Chief Secretary (Home) Raj Kumar had said that the government considered their remission application as the convicts had served 14 years in jail as well as due to other factors such as “age, nature of the crime, [and] behaviour in prison”.

-Prior to their release, the convicts sought paroles for reasons such as “house-warming ceremony” and “son’s marriage”.
+Prior to their release, the convicts sought paroles for reasons such as house-warming ceremony and son’s marriage, The Indian Express said.
 The courts have often turned down the requests after observing that some of the convicts have been paroled multiple times for month-long durations.
-This is when the witnesses claimed that they were threatened by the convicts – some even warned of death.
+This is when the witnesses claimed that they were threatened by the convicts – some even warned of death, the newspaper reported.

 In 2021, one of the the witnesses, Abdul Razzaq Mansuri, wrote a five-page letter to Gujarat Home Minister Pradeepsinh Jadeja, saying that the accused were “using their time out of jail to attend political events, continue with their businesses, build their bungalows and also threaten witnesses”, The Indian Express reported.
 He added that witnesses were living in constant fear of the accused.